Skip to Content

 Distance from the Screen or Wall

-You could also check to see if the distance between the projector and the screen or wall is the issue by moving the projector itself.
+You could also check to see whether the distance between the projector and the screen or wall is the issue by moving the projector itself.

 Dim Projector Lamp